Birthdate: May 27, 1954

 Krauss and Scientific Controversies:

 Religion and Science: Though he is an atheist, he often takes a devil's advocate-style position which at times places him in amiable conflict with some more prominent atheists, such as Richard Dawkins (who once said Krauss asked him an "I'm an atheist, but..." question, which are far harder to tackle than the outright pro-religion questions).
 It seems that Krauss's goal is to teach everyone - the faithful and the atheist - what science tells us about the universe and its history, not particularly caring about changing their underlying belief structure.
+In recent years - particularly since his publication of A Universe From Nothing - Krauss has become much more vocal in opposition to religious and theist arguments.
+Krauss co-starred with Richard Dawkins in the documentary film The Unbelievers in 2013.

 String Theory Critic: Krauss is one of the most prominent and respected critics of string theory.
 His 2005 book, Hiding in the Mirror details the history and allure of invoking extra dimensions as a physical explanation, and calls into question whether this is really justified.
+In an April 7, 2014, interview, Krauss told me about his stance in Hiding in the Mirror:

 - The Fifth Essence (1991)